mic-max/micmax.pw/README.md

 - At bottom of a post, have buttons to go to the next and previous posts.
 - Add resume link to top bar
 - Post headers are clickable and take you to an anchor of the heading and change the URL
+- Use single quote in all files rather than double. ex: `Gemfile`